-At June 30, 2022 and December 31, 2021, the Company's investments consisted of corporate bonds with ratings at the purchase date of A or higher, mutual funds and certificates of deposit.
-The investments at June 30, 2022 and December 31, 2021 were classified as held-to-maturity.
-The bonds, mutual funds and certificates of deposit classified as short-term investments have original maturities greater than 90 days and mature within one year.
-The bonds and certificates of deposit classified as long-term investments have maturities greater than one year but less than two years.
+At September 30, 2022 and December 31, 2021, the Company's investments consisted of corporate bonds with ratings at the purchase date of A or higher and certificates of deposit.
+The investments at September 30, 2022 and December 31, 2021 were classified as held-to-maturity.
+The bonds and certificates of deposit classified as short-term investments have original maturities greater than 90 days and mature within one year.
 The Company's bond investments are recorded at the purchase price and carried at amortized cost.